Archived topic

 i would approach the whole thing like so:

-1. The Container block that has the
+1. The Container block that has the S image block inside.
+Give it a CSS Class of: has-overlay-image

-2. Select the Image Block and give it a CSS Class ofis-overlay-image
+2. Select the Image Block and give it a CSS Class of is-overlay-image

-3. Remove any negative margins that position the image for all device sizes.4.
-Then you can use some CSS to position the image absolutely, relative to its container:
+4. Then you can use some CSS to position the image absolutely, relative to its container:

-.has-overlay-image { position: relative; } .is-overlay-image { position: absolute; left: 50%; bottom: 0; transform: translate3d(-50%,50%,0); }5.
-Now you just need to make sure that your Container Blocks have adequate padding to provide the space for the overlay image to site in.
+5. Now you just need to make sure that your Container Blocks have adequate padding to provide the space for the overlay image to site in.